Roycard0828/SchoolSystem/README.md

 Functionality to manage the subjects available in the school.
 Each subject can be added to a classroom and can be taken by students and teachers.

-## Teacher
+## ClassRoom

-Functionality to manage the teachers.
-This branch implement all the functionalities which a teacher can perform such as
-- Teaches subject in a classroom.
-- Planning exams.
-- Planning tasks.
+Logic of the whole classroom where its entities are ClassRoom, Teacher and Student.
+The manager of the school can create classrooms and assign them one teacher, one subject and more than 2 students.
+Also this module will contain all the individual functionalities for each entity.
+### Teacher.
+- Assign notes per subject.
+- Assign tasks to students.
-- Assign notes to students.
+- Assign exams to students.
+### Student.
+- Deliver tasks.
+- Responds exams.